Please feel free to comment on my review.

 I’m saddened that I’ve finished re-reading these ‘Spider-Man’ movie novelizations.
 They’ve been great to read from seeing the original ‘Spider-Man’ movies with Tobey Maguire; Kirsten Dunst and James Franco.
 There’s plenty of detail and character development to enjoy from these novelizations.

-This is the ‘Spider-Man 3’ novelization, based on the motion picture and was published in 2007, the same time the movie was released at the cinemas!
-I purchased the ‘Spider-Man 3’ novelization to keep in line with reading the first ‘Spider-Man’ movie novelizations that I was reading back in 2007.
+This is the ‘Spider-Man 3’ novelization, based on the motion picture and was published in 2007, the same year the movie was released at the cinemas!
+I purchased the ‘Spider-Man 3’ novelization to keep in line with reading the first two ‘Spider-Man’ movie novelizations that I was reading back in 2007.

 The book is based on the screenplay by Sam Raimi, Ivan Raimi and Alvin Sargent; based on the screen story by Sam Raimi and Ivan Raimi and based on the Marvel comic book by Stan Lee and Steve Ditko.
 There was a junior novelization of this movie, but I’ve only read this movie novelization.